Session Webhooks

 Session webhooks provide additional flexibility and let you tailor your notifications for specific needs.

-There are four session webhooks available:
+There are six session webhooks available:

 - Session Started: Triggered when any session triggered by a Flow or Workflow starts.